billbuchanan/csn09112/week06_public_key/labs/README.md

 ## 3	Storing keys
 We have stored our keys on a key ring file (PEM).
 Normally we would use a digital certificate to distribute our public key.
-In this part of the tutorial we will create a crt digital certificate file.
+In this part of the tutorial, we will create a crt digital certificate file.

 | No | Description | Result |
 | -------|--------|---------|